10 Application administration

 Since we’re using Ubuntu, we can use rig.
 There are good instructions on downloading rig and using it to install R on the rlib/rig GitHub repo.
 Use those instructions to install the current R release on your server.

 Once you’ve installed R on your server, you can check that it’s running by just typing R into the command line.
-If that works, you’re good to move on to the next step.
-If not, you’ll need to make sure R got onto the path.
+If that works, you can move on to the next step.
+If not, you’ll need to ensure R got onto the path.

-JupyterHub and JupyterLab are Python programs, so we’re going to run them from within a Python virtual environment.
+JupyterHub and JupyterLab are Python programs, so we will run them from within a Python virtual environment.
 I’d recommend putting that virtual environment inside /opt/jupyterhub.

 Here are the commands to create and activate a jupyterhub virtual environment in /opt/jupyterhub: